Tom Bass (sculptor): Amicus certus – AMP sculpture

-Commissioned by Australia Mutual Providence in 1960 for AMP Building (or House), 33 Alfred Street, Sydney.
+Commissioned by Australia Mutual Providence in 1960 for AMP Building, 33 Alfred Street, Sydney.

 The AMP emblem (logo) signifies the value of insurance in our daily family life.
 Redesigned by Bass for the iconic Sydney Cove building, the central figure represents the Goddess of Plenty who watches over the family figures represented by a mother, father and child, reflecting AMP's motto: Amicus certus in re incerta (a true friend in uncertain times).
-To this day, the Sydney Cove building remains the Australian headquarters of AMP.